haller-erne/ogs/docs/tools/openprotocol/opexplus.md

 # Rexroth OPEXplus electronic torque wrench

-The [Rexroth OPEXplus electronic torque wrench family](https://www.boschrexroth.com/en/us/products/product-groups/tightening-technology/topics/opex-digital-torque-wrench/) is an electronic torque wrench with builtin WiFi communications.
-It uses the [OpenProtocol](../README.md) communication protocol to communicate with the heOGS software.
+The [Rexroth OPEXplus electronic torque wrench family](https://www.boschrexroth.com/en/us/products/product-groups/tightening-technology/topics/opex-digital-torque-wrench/) is a family of electronic torque wrenches with builtin WiFi communications.
+They use the [OpenProtocol](../README.md) communication protocol to communicate with the heOGS software.

 ![Rexroth OPEXplus](./resources/opex-600px.png)